vgl-hub/gfastats/instructions/README.md

 ## SPLIT

-The SPLIT instruction splits the scaffold containing contig1 and contig2, effectively removing the existing gap between them.
+The SPLIT instruction splits the scaffold containing `segment1` and `segment2`, effectively removing the existing gap between them.
 Two optional comments can be provided.

 ```
-SPLIT   contig1+    contig2+    scaffold1   scaffold2 [this is a new scaffold1] [this is a new scaffold2]
+SPLIT   segment1+    segment2+    scaffold1   scaffold2 [this is a new scaffold1] [this is a new scaffold2]
 ```

 ## EXCISE

-The EXCISE instruction removes contig1 from its scaffold, leading leaving it unplaced and adding a gap of the given size with optional id gap1 between the original sequences
+The EXCISE instruction removes segment1 from its scaffold, leaving it unplaced and adding a gap of the given size with id `gap1` between the original sequences

 ```
-EXCISE  contig1  50  [gap1] // new 50 bp gap
+EXCISE  segment1  50  gap1
 ```

 ## REMOVE

-The REMOVE instruction removes contig1 from the segment set.
-If it is part of a path, the path is also removed.
+The REMOVE instruction removes the paths involving the specified segment.

 ```
-REMOVE  contig1
+REMOVE  segment1
 ```

 ## ERASE